Mirror Packaging for Shipping Explained for Wholesale Buyers | TeruierMirror

 The second is confidence damage.

-Once a mirror arrives broken, chipped, scratched, or unstable, the internal team stops trusting the program.
-Merchandising becomes cautious.
+Once a mirror arrives broken, scratched, or unstable, the internal team becomes more cautious.
+Merchandising slows down.
 QC asks harder questions.
-Management becomes slower to approve expansion.
+Management becomes slower to approve future orders.

 That is why buyers often judge a supplier through packaging discipline, not just through product appearance.